andrewcroce/TPL/README.md

   * [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/).
 I mainly use this for managing a generic mirror CDN on my local site copies.
 But it provides some powerful caching too.
   * [Manual Image Crop](https://wordpress.org/plugins/manual-image-crop/).
 This should be part of the core media library functionality.
 Lets you crop your images individually for each defined image size.
   * [Force Regenerate Thumbnails](https://wordpress.org/plugins/force-regenerate-thumbnails/).
 Like it says, regenerates all your image sizes.
+  * [Relevanssi](https://wordpress.org/plugins/relevanssi/) Replaces the standard WordPress search with a better search engine, with lots of features and configurable options.

 ## Installation